Code-Institute-Submissions/holiday-milestone-project2/README.md

 The home page the holiday selector page is white and simple for the the user to use.
 There is some simple photo annimation at the beginging with a navigation bar leading you to the tour page, flights and social media pages on other external pages.
 The holiday selector once clicked brings you back to the home page.

-Their is a to bottom button which leads you to the bottom off the page.
-The once your their there is a to top to bring you back to the top of the page.
+Their is a to top button which leads you to the top off the page.

 Some simple easily readable text.
 Black text on white background.